-What Is A Steel Rule Die?
+What Is a Steel Rule Die?

-Rubber pads are adhered to the substrate to help eject the material after it is cut.
-Without the inclusion of ejection rubber, the material may tend to get stuck amongst the steel rules.
-The substrate, steel rule and ejection rubber combine to form a Steel Rule Die.
+Rubber pads are adhered to the substrate to help eject the material after each cut.
+Without the inclusion of ejection rubber, the material may tend to remain stuck amongst the steel rules.
+The substrate steel rule and ejection rubber combine to form a Steel Rule Die.
 There are all sorts of steel rule.
 The rule itself comes in a variety of thicknesses that we have chosen based on the particular application.

 That is positioned on the same die as the cutting rule.
 Creases sometimes require secondary dies called a matrix.
-A matrix is positioned on the opposite side of the press and is aligned with the creasing rule; when configured properly very crisp creases can be created in all sorts of materials.
+A matrix is positioned on the opposite side of the press and is aligned with the creasing rule.
+When configured properly, very crisp creases can be created in all sorts of materials.
 Sometimes heated platens are used when plastic parts are being fabricated to improve the quality of the creases and cuts.

 In high-volume die cutting operations, fully automatic machines are used.
 In these machines, the material to be cut is automatically fed into the press and located in the proper position.
-The steel rule die is pressed through the material and the pressure is released.
+The steel rule die is pressed through the material, and the pressure is released.
 The cut piece is removed along with any scrap material, and the next piece is indexed to repeat the process.

 Steel rule die cutting can also be used for cutting more exotic materials.
-Thick foams, carpet and rubber can also be cut with this method.
+Thick foams, carpet, and rubber can also be cut with this method.
 Steel rule die cutting is a relatively inexpensive and effective way of cutting soft sheet goods.